LEISURE

 American Mensa has many local groups.
 Examples are Boston and San Francisco.
 There are some national activities, including a monthly magazine and an annual gathering (with speakers, games, and other activities), but most social activities are within the local groups.
 The types of social activities vary among different local groups.

 Here are examples of Mensa activities: potluck dinners, games (charades, Encore, Scrabble, bridge, Boggle, Trivial Pursuit, Pictionary, Puerto Rico, Bang!, Settlers of Catan, Alhambra, Cranium, etc.), restaurant dining, videos in members' homes, movies at movie theatres, sing-alongs, wine tasting, miscellaneous parties, discussions, speakers, hiking, target shooting, self-defense classes, and annual local gatherings.
-These are activities that many people (not just Mensans) would enjoy, and you should not expect to find elitism at Mensa.
+These are activities that many people (not just Mensans) would enjoy.
 A few aspects of Mensa (e.g., some discussions, colloquia, and one journal) do have a more cerebral tone, and there are some community service activities.
 If you join Mensa, you can start an activity!
 You might even attend an afternoon activity and an evening activity in the same day.

 The web sites for local groups list local officers to contact and (for many local groups) list calendars of events.
 Some local groups list a “Mensa phone,” where you can leave a message to request information.
 Many but not all events welcome prospective members who want to experience Mensa events before deciding whether to join Mensa; contact the event's host if you are unsure whether an event welcomes people who are not yet members.